wesleycamargo/azure-docs.pt-br/articles/connectors/connectors-create-api-yammer.md

 <properties
-pageTitle="Adicionar o Conector do Yammer aos seus Aplicativos Lógicos | Microsoft Azure" description="Visão geral do Conector do Yammer com os parâmetros da API REST" services=""
+pageTitle="Add the Yammer Connector in your Logic Apps | Microsoft Azure" description="Overview of the Yammer Connector with REST API parameters" services=""
 documentationCenter=""
 authors="msftman"